jmreeves/jmreeves.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD candidate in Economics at the University of Michigan.
+I am a labor economist studying the U.S. criminal justice system and the social safety net.
+My current research studies the role of incentives in shaping human decision-making and patterns of inequality and the intergenerational effects of household resources.

-My research interests are in labor economics with an emphasis on the role of incentives in shaping human decision-making and patterns of inequality, particularly for agents in the criminal justice system.
-My current work also examines how firm behavior and the design of the social safety net affect household resources and socioeconomic well-being.
+In Fall 2025, I will join the Department of Economics at the University of Colorado Denver as an Assistant Professor.

 Email: [jmreeves] at [umich] dot [edu]